motn/songP2/DesignSong.md

 *Describe any assumption, background, or dependencies of the software, its use, the operational environment, or significant project issues.*

-Assumption and background:It is an easy-to-use grocery list app.
+(1) Assumption and background:It is an easy-to-use grocery list app.
 Fancy functionalities like share/social can be a plus, but the team should focus on how to design, implement and test it based on the requirements from backend to frontent.

-Dependencies of software and operational environment: Java JDK1.8 and Android SDK xxxx will be used to develop, and Android Studio xxx is the edit tool.
+(2) Dependencies of software and operational environment: Android Studio integrated with Java JDK and Android SDK will be used to develop the app.

-Significant issues: To be perfect, we'd better provide backend service and DB for the app, as well as an powerful UI layout.
+(3) Significant issues: To be perfect, we'd better provide backend service and DB for the app, as well as an powerful UI layout.
 There will be a lot of things we need to learn to do if we could make it a perfect app for use.

 ### 1.2 Constraints

 *Describe any constraints on the system that have a significant impact on the design of the system.*

+(1) A server should be set up to provide service to users if the Databased is involved.

+(2) The interface should be intuitive and easy to use for users, and the amount of functionalities on the android devices should be limited to users' requirements.

 ### 1.3 System Environment

 *Describe the hardware and software that the system must operate in and interact with.*

+(1) Hardware: The app should work on android emulators in Android Studio and real android devices as well.

+(2) Software: It would be nice if the App could be compatible with all OS and browsers when running on emulators.
+And it must be compatible with most of Android devices from different manufactories.

 ## 2 Architectural Design